piyushsoni/userscript-config/README.md

-# Settings UI Dialog Library
+# UserScript Config : A Settings UI Dialog Library

 This library provides a flexible and easy-to-use way to generate a modal settings dialog from a JSON configuration.
 It handles dynamic UI creation, LocalStorage persistence, input validation, and conditional display logic for settings and groups.